jpohlabel/portfolio/workout_tracker.md

 over time.

 ## Technical Info
-We created this app using Flutter, which allows you to compile dart code to work on both Android and iOS devices.
-We used FlutterFire which is Flutter's integration with Firebase to allow for user authentication and saving of data.
+We created this app using Flutter, which allows you to compile Dart code to work on both Android and iOS devices.
+We used FlutterFire, which is Flutter's integration with Firebase to allow for user authentication and saving of data.
 This app used a Model-View-View Model (MVVM) architecture, similar to a Model-View-Controller (MVC) architecture.
 We also utilized unit tests in the creation of this app.